isomerpages/sportsg-corp/media-centre/media-release/_posts/2018-07-01-post-Bukit Canberra.md

 The hub will also have an Active Health Lab and Nutrition Studio to serve the Sembawang residents.
 The Active Health Lab, supported by Active Health Experts, is a proactive space where people can learn about preventive healthcare and exercise advisory through the management of Physical Activity, Nutrition, Sleep and Screen Time.
 The Lab leverages on knowledge of exercise, sport science, medicine, health and wellness that is supported by technology to encourage the community to embrace active living on a sustained basis with the aim of promoting the ownership of one’s health.

 **Health**

-Health and fitness will go hand-in-hand at Bukit Canberra by having sports and healthcare facilities such as a polyclinic, a senior care centre and sports facilities at the hub.
+<br>Health and fitness will go hand-in-hand at Bukit Canberra by having sports and healthcare facilities such as a polyclinic, a senior care centre and sports facilities at the hub.
 This will allow the various agencies to work closely to help people improve their health and fitness.

 ![](/images/Media%20Centre/Media%20Release/2018/July/Bukit%20Canberra_Polyclinic.jpeg)
 _Artist impression of the polyclinic_